 PHASE 1: Foundations

-The first year of Kingdom Culture is dedicated to helping our people establish a strong foundation in their faith.
+The first phase of Kingdom Culture is dedicated to helping our people establish a strong foundation in their faith.
 There are four tracks in the first phase, each lasting six weeks.
 The four tracks include:

 Track 1: The Story of God - In this track, we will gain a deeper understanding of the big picture storyline of the Bible, as well as learn how to read the Bible for encounter.
 We will also provide a clear structure for how to study the Bible book by book.